ianifill1996/SmartpayFrontend/README.md

 npm run dev

 # Deployment
-To deploy on Netlify:
+To deploy on Render:
 	1. Push the frontend code to GitHub
-	2. Go to Netlify → New Site → Import from GitHub
+	2. Go to Render → New Site → Import from GitHub
 	3. Set the build settings:
 	•	Build Command: npm run build
 	•	Publish Directory: dist